halcyondream/halcyondream.github.io/_posts/2024-09-03-Exploring-Docker-Misconfigurations.md

 # Building the lab yourself

 In exploring security misconfigurations, you naturally need to understand where such configuration definitions live, and how to set them up, before you can effectively abuse them.
 This walkthrough will explore the configs and their locations.

-You are encouraged to spin up a virtual machine of your own in order to test these configurations yourself.
+You can find a [near-identical build spec of this underlying system here](https://github.com/halcyondream/exploring-docker-security).
+This includes the necessary configurations, along with a Vagrantfile that you can use to spin up the environment on your local system.
+Some tweaks were made, and were very deliberate; but, since both systems share the same underlying root causes, it is not difficult to exploit.

+Either way, try to approach the environment as a "black box," performing the typical stages of discovery, reconnaissance, etc. before reviewing the source code.
+Afterwards, try to figure out what else the environment is doing; these additional findings may prove invaluable in a real-world assessment.
+Finally, use this to make specific recommendations for the entire SDLC, and try to redeploy a "safe" version of this infrastructure.

 # Exploring the environment